Lattice Points in Orthotopes and a Huge Polynomial Tutte Invariant of Weighted Gain Graphs: Coloring

+\begin{proof} We may assume without loss of generality that the list elements are integers.
+Then this corollary is the specialization of Theorem \ref{T:geomspec} in the same way Corollary \ref{C:geomorthotope} specializes Theorem \ref{T:geomorthotopemu}.
+We remark that this corollary can be proved directly by M\"obius inversion. \end{proof}

 We state one more theorem, a combination of the previous two.
-Here we have a list $L_i$ of nonnegative integral permitted values for each coordinate, which may be infinite, and we also have an upper bound $m_i$, which we treat as a variable.
-Again we let $P := [0,m_1]\times\cdots\times[0,m_n]$ where the $m_i$ are integers.
+Here we have for each coordinate a fixed list $L_i$ of nonnegative integral permitted values, which may be infinite, and a variable integral upper bound $m_i$.
+Again we take the orthotope $P := [0,m_1]\times\cdots\times[0,m_n]$.